emmacadavra/ci-portfolio1-spc/README.md

 * Users interested in singing choral music with other like-minded people
 * Users interested in performing choral music as part of a large choir
-* Users who have seen or heard the Sheffield Philharmonic Chorus and want to find out more
+* Users who have seen or heard about the Sheffield Philharmonic Chorus and want to find out more
-* Users interested in joining a choir in the Sheffield area who do not know about the Sheffield Philharmonic Chorus
+* Users interested in joining a choir in the Sheffield/South Yorkshire area who do not know about the Sheffield Philharmonic Chorus

 ### **User Stories**